Home / Resume / Hospitality / Hotel (No Experience)

 Reframe existing experience

-Every customer-facing job involves skills hotels need: greeting people, handling money, resolving issues, and working under pressure.
+Every customer-facing job involves skills hotels need: greeting people (guest check-in), handling money (cash handling), resolving issues (conflict resolution).

 Get certified